crypto-cypher/blockchain/README.md

 # blockchain
-A repository for blockchain assignments and experimentation.
+A repository for blockchain proof of concept experimentation.